Skip to main content Skip to navigation

 Computer security

 Any computer attached to a network is susceptible to attacks from viruses and spyware.
 Please ensure you have Antivirus software installed with an up to date subscription as this is a requirement for access to the network.
-IT Services provide free anti-virus and firewall software Link opens in a new windowto help keep your computer safe.
+The Information and Digital Group (IDG) provide guidance and links to free anti-virus software to help keep your computer safe.

 Open access areas